cds-astro/get-license-helper/README.md

     <input>    Input file (result of cargo-license --json), stdin if not present
 ```

-Remark: using twice the same command is faster since already downladed licenses are not re-downloaded.
+Remark: using twice the same command is faster since already downloaded licenses are not re-downloaded.

 Example
 -------